Best Pintxos in San Sebastian

 2. Complete mini tour of La Bodega Donostiarra

-In addition, I also recommend the Indurain, one of the most typical pintxos of Donostia.
-It is made from a piece of tuna, an anchovy fillet, a stuffed olive and a couple of chilli peppers.
+The cuisine of La Bodega Donostiarra focuses on Basque gastronomy, highlighting its sandwiches, skewers and rice-based dishes.
+Among all these pintxos, the mini completo, based on canned tuna, stands out.
+In addition, I also recommend the Indurain, one of the most typical pintxos of Donostia, which is made from a piece of tuna, an anchovy fillet, a stuffed olive and a couple of chilli peppers.
 It is a cold pintxo, very nutritious and with a mixture of flavors of the most special.

 Beyond the above, if you have the opportunity, I also advise you to try the salted anchovies, marinated salmon, octopus in vinaigrette and homemade hake pie.
-In case you want to try the most typical pintxos of San Sebastian, I suggest you take a pintxos tour.
+In case you want to try the most typical pintxos of San Sebastian, I suggest you to book a pintxos tour in San Sebastian.

-One of them is the pintxos tour with a visit to the market of San Sebastian.
+One of them is the pintxos tour with a visit to the San Sebastian market.
 You will walk through the 'Parte Vieja' of San Sebastian, pour cider in the purest Basque style and drink the best local wine.
 With this tour, you could try up to four pintxos in different bars of the city.

 Garlic potatoes| ©Kike on tour